 Neuroscience Major

-If you started OSU before from AU18 to SU22 you will follow the original GEs--now referred to as the Legacy GEs.
+If you started OSU from SU15 to AU22 you will follow the 36-Credit Hour Legacy Major Requirements that are listed below:

 Pre-Major Requirements for All Students